chrisseaton/chrisseaton.github.io/truffleruby/basic-truffle-graphs/index.md

 <a href="example_for@4.svg"><img style="max-height: 40em" src="example_for@4.svg"></a>
 </figure>

 As in Java, the Ruby `for` loop looks very much like the `while` loop.
-But that's pretty extraordinary actually - Ruby's `for` loop is a higher-order function, `count`, which takes a block (anonymous function) to call back to that many times.
+But that's pretty extraordinary actually - Ruby's `for` loop is a higher-order function, `times`, which takes a block (anonymous function) to call back to that many times.
 The anonymous function is also a closure, capturing `count`.
 Yet the result of all that indirection and abstraction is partially-evaluated away here to give us code with the same structure as the Ruby `while` loop, and in fact with the same structure as the Java `while` loop.

 ```ruby
 def example_nested_while(count)